 Assignment 12: Hold on to your memories

-Due Friday, December 8th, before midnight.
-Written portion is due in class, December 7th
+Due Friday, December 6th, before midnight.
+Written portion is due December 5th - no late work accepted

 The goals for this assignment are: